Silence (2016 film): Plot

-Rodrigues finds the village destroyed and in 1643 Kichijirō betrays him to the authorities, who imprison him in Nagasaki.
-Rodrigues is forced by the Inquisitor, the daimyo Inoue Masashige, to watch as converts are tortured.
-He is shocked to see an emaciated Garupe among them; as the Inquisitor tries to compel Garupe to renounce his faith, the priest refuses and instead swims out to try to save a dying woman.
-The guards hold him underwater and he drowns.
+Rodrigues is forced by the Inquisitor to watch as four Christians who have renounced their faith before the Inquisitor are drowned.
+He is shocked to see an emaciated Garupe with them; Garupe has been told he can save the condemned Christians by apostatizing, but he refuses to do so and instead swims out to try to save a drowning woman.
+The guards hold him underwater and he himself drowns.
 Rodrigues' faith in God is shaken.
-When Kichijirō is imprisoned alongside him, Rodrigues reluctantly hears his confession.

 Rodrigues is taken to meet Ferreira, who has assimilated into Japanese society.
-Ferreira apostatized while being tortured to save his fellow Christians, and now believes that Christianity has no place in Japan.
-That night, Rodrigues is brought to watch five Christians being tortured.
-He learns that they have already apostatized but will continue to suffer until he also abandons his faith.
-Rodrigues struggles over whether it is self-centered to refuse to recant when doing so will end others' suffering.
-He hears what he thinks is the voice of Jesus, giving him permission to step on the fumi-e, and he does.
+Ferreira, after being tortured, apostatized to save fellow Christians, and he now believes that Christianity has no place in Japan.
+He tells Rodrigues that he has been told to convince Rodrigues to abandon his faith.
+One night, Rodrigues is taken to watch five Christians being tortured.
+Ferreira tells him that they have already apostatized many times but that their torture will continue until Rodrigues also abandons his faith.
+Rodrigues hears what he believes is the voice of Jesus, giving him permission to step on the fumi-e, and he does.

+Rodrigues works with Ferreira.
+The Inquisitor has tasked them with aiding him in his efforts to identify Christian images hidden in Japanese homes and to prevent Dutch traders from smuggling Christian paraphernalia into Japan.
+Rodrigues takes a Japanese name and wife.

-Rodrigues takes a Japanese name and wife and is tasked by the Inquisitor to assist Ferreira in his efforts to prevent Dutch traders from smuggling Christian paraphernalia into Dejima.
-He hears the voice of Jesus, who assures him that rather than remaining silent as Rodrigues had thought, Jesus also suffered alongside those who were killed.
+Despite having already apostatized, Rodrigues is forced by government officials to give repeated vows of apostasy and to submit to periodic examinations.
+Kichijirō, now a servant to Rodrigues, again asks Rodrigues to hear his confession, and Rodrigues does so in secret after again hearing the voice of Jesus, who assures Rodrigues that he was not silent as Rodrigues thought, but also suffered for those who were killed.
+Kichijirō is taken away in 1667 after being caught wearing an amulet containing a Christian image.

-Despite having apostatized, Rodrigues is forced by shogunate officials to prove that he is not practicing his former religion in secret.
-Kichijirō is arrested after being caught with a Christian amulet and Rodrigues never sees him again.
-The former priest lives out the remainder of his life in Japan.
-After his death in 1685, he is given a traditional Japanese funeral.
-His wife is allowed to place an offering in his hand to ward off evil spirits - she places the tiny crudely made crucifix that was given to him when he first came to Tomogi, indicating that in his heart, Rodrigues remained a Christian all his life.
+Rodrigues lives out the remainder of his life in Japan.
+After his death, he is given a traditional Buddhist funeral.
+His wife is allowed to place an approved offering in his coffin to ward off evil spirits, but while doing so she also slips into his hand a tiny crudely made crucifix that was given to him when he first arrived in Tomogi.